Easy spicy olives

 Fennel and kaleFennel in flower behind the kale

 Fennel incidentally is not a difficult vegetable to grow; allow some of it to go to flower and then you will have plenty of seeds.
-There is one difficulty; the moles love it even more than we do so we grow it in the bags that citrus is often sold in.
+There is one difficulty; the moles love it even more than we do so we plant it in the bags that citrus is often sold in.

 fennel bulb